pauljburgess/Barbershop-Front/README.md

 ### By: Paul Burgess
 #### [LinkedIn](https://www.linkedin.com/in/paul-burgess-a11154181/) - [GitHub](https://github.com/pauljburgess)

-Barbershop was created as a capstone project for my GA Bootcamp.
-Built using a full MERN stack and mobile-first thinking, it allows a Mom-and-Pop style barbershop to accept online bookings.
+Mern's Barbershop App was created as a capstone project for my GA Bootcamp.
+Built using a full MERN stack and mobile-first thinking, it allows a Mom-and-Pop style barbershop to create services, barbers, and appointments, and accept online bookings.

 ***

 ### **Description**
 As stated above, the goal for this app was actually pretty simple: let clients book their haircuts online, with the barber/stylist of their choosing.
 To accomplish this I wanted owners to be able to:
 - Add Barbers to the website
-- Add cut and wash options
+- Add service options
 - Create appointment slots for their barbers
 - View a schedule for each barber
-- Update and remove cuts as needed
+- Update and remove barbers/services/appointments as needed

 For the clients, the goals were:
 - Be able to book a haircut
 - EITHER, be able to view your bookings online
 - OR get an email/text confirmation of your booking

+The backend of this project was created in a separate repository, and can be seen [here](https://github.com/pauljburgess/Barbershop-back).

 ---

 ### **Technologies Employed**